luapdever/WPDever/README.md

+# WPDever
-# WPDever \n WordPress Theme for fun
+WordPress Theme for fun